 - The installation cost of the piers is low.

-- Steel piers can withstand for heavyweights when compared to concrete piers.
+- Steel piers can withstand heavy weights when compared to concrete piers.

 b) Helical Steel Piers

-- These piers are threaded into the ground to predetermined load capacity and the weight of the structure is transferred to the piers and thusly to the load-bearing soil.
+These piers are threaded into the ground to a predetermined load capacity and the weight of the structure is transferred to the piers and thusly to the load-bearing soil.

 c) Concrete Pressed Piling

-Drill holes on the structure which is in repair to a deep depth.
+Drill holes in the structure which is in repair to a deep depth.
 Then fill the hole with reinforcement and concrete.
 Sometimes precast concrete piles are used, which never use any reinforcement.